-Since it’s my birthday today (tear tear, my youth is slipping away) it’s only appropriate that I share a decadent cheesecake recipe and finally reveal my travel plans.
+Since it’s my birthday today (tear tear, my youth is slipping away) it’s only appropriate that I share one of my favourite, decadent, unique cheesecake recipes and finally reveal my travel plans.
 If you’ve checked out my about me page or the travel tab in the top menu you already know what I’ve got planned for the future.
 For those of you who haven’t, here goes; on September 15th D and I fly to Osaka, Japan on a way way ticket to embark on a 2 year backpacking trip through Asia and Europe.
 Woah right?

 Yep I’m leaving the exciting and scintillating world of accounting behind and trading my briefcase for a backpack, heels for sandals and bed for a sleeping bag.
 With 2 years of work experience post college it’s time for a change – a big one.
 Time to take control of our lives and do what we want to do because let’s face it life is short, flies by and in the end you most likely regret the things you didn’t do than those you did.
 With no serious responsibilities (mortgage, kids, secure jobs) now is the time to be reckless and selfish.

 Are we afraid?
 You bet.
 But for the first time in years it’s exciting to be in control, to venture into the unknown and to be in charge of every day, every moment.
 At the end of the day this isn’t just a two year hiatus from the 9-5 office world; we are trying to restructure our lives and change our paths forever.